ThoranTschoepe/VisaLegatio/features.md

 ---

-## 💡 Groundbreaking Idea: **VisaVerge – A Smart, Transparent, AI-Guided Visa System**
+## 💡 Groundbreaking Idea: **VisaLegatio – A Smart, Transparent, AI-Guided Visa System**

 ### 🔍 Summary:

-**VisaVerge** is a **secure, AI-driven, globally unified visa experience** that replaces the traditional visa application process with an intelligent, interactive journey — accessible anytime, anywhere, on any device.
+**VisaLegatio** is a **secure, AI-driven, globally unified visa experience** that replaces the traditional visa application process with an intelligent, interactive journey — accessible anytime, anywhere, on any device.

 ---